Fr4gorSoftware/SecScanQR/README.md

 # Features

   - Scanning QR-Codes
-  - Scanned QR-Codes can be shared to friends and doing a web search with the infromation from the QR-Code
+  - Scanned QR-Codes can be shared with friends and do a web search with the information from the QR-Code
   - Generating QR-Codes

 # Planed Features